 - Pursuant to section 21(2)(a) of the Act the provisions of the ITA04 at issue discriminate against approximately 230,000 children because the principal caregivers of those children are ineligible to receive the IWP because either or both they or (where relevant) their spouse, civil union partner or de facto partner, all being relatives or associates of those children, receive income by way of income-tested benefits under the SSA. - Also pursuant to section 21(2)(a) these provisions discriminate against children whose principal caregivers are ineligible to receive the IWP because either or both they or (where relevant) their spouse, civil union partner or de facto partner, all being relatives or associates of those children, receive income by way of compensation under the ACCA and were also ineligible to receive the CTC for an eligible period in the year ending 31 March 2006 because they were at a relevant time in receipt of compensation under the ACCA.
-(Information concerning the numbers of children who may be affected in this manner does not appear to be available.)
+(Research has not identified information concerning the numbers of children who are affected in this manner.)